Aashish55/Food-Detection-Web/README.md

-# Tensorflow Object Detection React Application
+# Tensorflow Object Detection Web App
 <p>This template app can be used for real time object detection by leveraging the Tensorflow Object Detection API, React and Tensorflow JS.

 ## Steps